dogrdon/dogrdon.github.io/_posts/2016-03-28-json_stream_jq.markdown

 <figure>
 <img class="blog-post" src="/assets/images/posts/2016/03/stream.gif" alt="gif of json data streaming through jq"/><figcaption>Probably going to want to scroll down before you start reading</figcaption></figure>

-### Working With Large JSON
+### Working With Large JSON Files

-JSON is the format for moving around data on the web. [jq](https://stedolan.github.io/jq/) is a great command line tool for parsing and querying JSON either from a web resource or a locally stored file.
+JSON is the preferred format for moving data around on the web. [jq](https://stedolan.github.io/jq/) is a great command line tool for parsing and querying JSON either from a web resource or a locally stored file.
 It allows you to query, filter, and transform JSON with very little overhead or setup.
-It's perfect for quickly finding what you want, or exploring and anylzing data returned from a web service.
+It's perfect for quickly exploring and analyzing data returned from a web service.

 But what if the JSON you want to work with is in a very large file, maybe 500mb or more?

 There are a number of reasons why you might be working with a large JSON file rather than pulling it from an API.
 Perhaps a service provides a full data dump, such as the [Digital Public Library of America](http://dp.la), which provides a [5gb (and expanding) compressed JSON file](http://dp.la/info/developers/download/) of all of its metadata.

-Serving up the entire data store over HTTP is not desirable for many reasons.
-The ability to provide a full export to JSON is a quick and easy way for a service to provide all its open data to its consumers at once for analysis or building applications.
+Serving up an entire data store over HTTP is not desirable for many reasons.
+The ability to provide a full export to JSON is a quick and easy way for a service to provide all of its open data to its consumers at once for analysis or building applications.

-The default behavior for any utility or software that parses JSON might be to load the entire JSON array into RAM first before being able to parse it.
+The default behavior for any utility or software that parses JSON generally is to load the entire JSON array into RAM first before being able to parse it.
 If you've ever tried to do this with a very large JSON file, you know that it will never complete because it will end up hammering your computer's RAM and swap, rendering it unuasable before it can even start parsing the data.

 <figure>
 <img class="blog-post" src="/assets/images/posts/2016/03/maccrash.jpg" alt="Image of macintosh crash screen"/><figcaption>5gb of JSON to load into RAM?
 I'll just be over here crashing.</figcaption></figure>